 While it is important to keep jobs or whatever is calling for your attention, please don’t let your marriage suffer for it.

-If it’s a short-term separation, that’s fine, however, when it’s beginning to turn into several months and then years without your spouse, you might begin to feel lonely and become vulnerable to temptations.
+If it’s a short-term separation, that’s fine; however, when it’s beginning to turn into several months and then years without your spouse, you might feel lonely and become vulnerable to temptations.

 28. Testing your partner absurdly